British Columbia

 Family-owned • 16 guests • May–October • Helicopter access

 A family-owned lodge at the foot of a waterfall in the Broughton Archipelago, accessible by helicopter from Port Hardy.
-Nimmo Bay's particular strength is its helicopter operation — the resort uses its fleet for wildlife viewing, glacier landings, and remote fishing that covers BC's most dramatic interior terrain.
-Where Clayoquot is about the coastal rainforest and King Pacific about the Great Bear ecosystem, Nimmo Bay is about helicopter access to a range of BC wilderness that no road or boat can reach.
-The hot tubs built around the waterfall and the scale of the setting — lodge on one side, mountains and forest on every other — make it among the most visually dramatic properties in North America.
-The family ownership shows in the service; the knowledge of the surrounding wilderness that the guides carry is encyclopaedic.
+Nimmo Bay's particular strength is its helicopter operation — used for wildlife viewing, glacier landings, and remote fishing across terrain no road or boat can reach.
+Where Clayoquot is about the coastal rainforest and King Pacific about the Great Bear ecosystem, Nimmo Bay is about helicopter access to a range of BC wilderness in a different category of ambition.

 Tofino — Vancouver Island West Coast